kkorouei/ARPaint/README.md

 }
 ```

-To relocalize to the saved map, we create a new session configuration and set the inialWorldMap property, and then run the session:
+To relocalize to the saved map, we create a new session configuration, set the inialWorldMap property to the map we just loaded, and then run the session:

 ``` swift
 let configuration = ARWorldTrackingConfiguration()